Consent to Participate in Survey Research

 To the best of our ability your answers in this study will remain confidential.
 The data collected will be retained and used by the collaboration partners solely for the purposes of this study.
 The information analyzed by the research team will be stored within the U.S. and only available to members of the research team.
 While the online survey provider may collect metadata, such as IP address, as part of the surveying process, this information will be discarded before being provided to the research analysis team, so that only question responses are available for analysis.
 Further, the online survey vendor may attempt to insert a cookie or other tracking codes in the browser used by survey participants.
 It is your responsibility to properly configure your browser if you wish to decline this attempt.
 All survey respondents are encouraged to complete the survey anonymously if they have any reservation about providing the optional data requested.

-No financial compensation is being provided to respondents, the collaborators, or the research team.
+No financial compensation is being provided to the collaborators or the research team.
 This is a voluntary effort by all for the benefit of the industry and the people we serve.
+Respondents can choose to enter a drawing for one of five (5) fifty-dollar ($50) Amazon.com gift cards.
+The entry form appears after the submission of the survey response.
+Odds of winning will depend of the number of entries received.
 CCHI certified interpreters can receive 0.5 non-instructional CE units for completion of this survey.
 To receive the CE units from CCHI, you need to provide your contact information.
 Your name and email address will be used only for the purpose of issuing the CE credit.